 Course Overview Philosophy and Ethics explores the big questions of life and morality: on what basis do we judge things good or evil?
 It challenges you to examine your assumptions, opinions and worldview.
 Do we need to believe in God for life to have meaning - or have the arguments for the existence of God broken down?
 What does it mean to be human?
 Do we have free will, or is our life completely determined?
 Through close attention to the primary texts of philosophers such as Plato, Aquinas, Descartes, Hume, Kant and Nietzsche, our Philosophy and Ethics degree will help you learn to analyse and evaluate arguments, and to compose and communicate your own ideas in a reasoned way.
 You will have a grounding in the foundational questions of philosophy.
 As you progress, you will look in depth at philosophy of religion, political philosophy, applied ethics and issues of human personhood, artificial intelligence, ecology and animality.
-The degree is taught by a core team of critical academics who are passionate about teaching and are internationally recognised researchers and writers.
-This degree will equip you with the intellectual skills and perspectives needed to face the ethical and ideological challenges of the contemporary world.
+Liverpool is a great place to study philosophy: the city famously wears its heart on its sleeve, and is home to a rich web of cultures that explore the human condition through humour, art and performance.
+The Liverpool Hope team have developed a programme that aims to be contemporary and timely, especially in the field of applied ethics.
+And in a city that has been riven with sectarian strife in its past, the innovative approaches that the team takes to thinking about religion in the modern world are highly topical.
+This degree will help you to develop your professional capacity by equipping you with the intellectual skills and perspectives needed to face the ethical and ideological challenges of the contemporary world.
+Such skills are essential for careers that require you to grasp with complex and often conflicting ideas across a whole range of professions.
 Entry Requirements This course follows the standard University entry requirements.
 Please see the website for further information.
-Fees and Additional Costs The tuition fees for 2024/2025 are £9,250 for full-time undergraduate courses.
+Fees and Additional Costs The tuition fees for 2025/2026 are £9,535 for full-time undergraduate courses.
 On top of tuition fees, you will also need approximately £200 to purchase key textbooks that will be used throughout your studies.
 You will also need to consider the cost of your accommodation each year whilst you study at university.
 Visit our accommodation webpages for further details about our Halls of Residence: www.hope.ac.uk/halls Applicants will need access to a computer if course delivery is switched to online.
 The University has a laptop lending service if remote study is necessary.